Five researchers receive the 2021 “Montpellier University of Excellence” Innovation Awards

-François Pierrot, Executive Director of I-SITE MUSE, and Magali Roubieu, Administrative Director, flank Franck Molina, winner of the 2020 edition and President of the jury for the 2021 Montpellier University of Excellence Innovation Awards.
+François Pierrot, Executive Director of I-SITE MUSE, and Magali Roubieu, Administrative Director, flank Franck Molina, winner of the 2020 edition and Chair of the jury for the 2021 Montpellier University of Excellence Innovation Awards

 A total of 24 applications were received.
-After deliberation, the jury selected the most outstanding application in terms of impact, innovation, and novelty for each of the five research clusters at Montpellier University of Excellence.
-The winners will receive a personal prize of €3,000.
+Following deliberations, the jury selected the most outstanding proposal in terms of impact, as well as the innovative and cutting-edge nature of the innovation presented, for each of the five research clusters of the Montpellier University of Excellence.
+The winners will each receive a prize of €3,000.

 The five 2021 Innovation Awards are: